rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

     :width: 75%
     :align: center

-Here is what you main.py should look like:
+Here is what your main.py should look like:

 .. code-block:: python